IlonaSilverwood/pandoc/doc/lua-filters.md

 `decode (str[, pandoc_types])`

+Creates a Lua object from a JSON string.
 If the input can be decoded as representing an [Inline], [Block], [Pandoc], [Inlines], or [Blocks] element, the function will return an object of the appropriate type.
 When the input cannot be decoded as representing one of those elements, default decoding is applied.
 By default, objects and arrays are represented as tables, the JSON null value becomes [null](#pandoc.json.null), and JSON booleans, strings, and numbers are converted using the Lua types of the same name.

 The special handling of AST elements can be disabled by setting `pandoc_types` to `false`.